Probate vs Insurance Valuation — What's the Difference?

 Open Market Value takes into account the condition of the item, current market demand, and comparable recent sales.
 It does not factor in sentimental value, original purchase price, or what it would cost to buy a replacement.

 For HMRC purposes, the date of death is critical.
 Market conditions on that specific date determine the value, not what the item was worth a year earlier or might be worth in the future.
-This is why probate valuations must be carried out by professionals with access to current market data and auction records.
+For valuable or difficult-to-value assets, a professional with relevant market evidence can provide a stronger basis than an unsupported estimate.

 Insurance Replacement Value Explained